Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

   - maximum number of loop iteration must be know a priori

 ### RTOS
 OS specifically designed to guarantee real time requirements.
-There are many advantages in using an RTOS:
+There are many advantages in using a RTOS:
 - part of the complexity and unpredictability is managed by the OS
 - faster development w.r.t. bare metal programming
 - real time schedulers manage timing constraints

-The structure of an RTOS is similar to a normal OS with particular care to the time management and scheduler and often target small microcontrollers.
+The structure of an RTOS is similar to a normal OS with particular care to the time management and scheduler and often targets small microcontrollers.

 Common features:
 - multi-tasking and concurrency support (small number of task)